Guidelines for Mass ~ August 2021

-- If you are NOT FULLY vaccinated against COVID, please keep your mask on until you have received Communion in the hand.
-Then, step to the side, lower your mask, receive The Body of Christ, replace your mask, and return to your pew.
+- Please keep your mask on until you have received Communion in the hand.
+Then, step to the side, lower your mask, receive the Body of Christ, replace your mask, and return to your pew.

 For more information from the Diocese and to find helpful links to government links, please click here.